moves-rwth/stormpy/doc/source/doc/models/building_mas.rst

 Transition Matrix
 ==================
-In :doc:`building_mdps`, we used the SparseMatrixBuilder to create a matrix with a custom row grouping.
+For :ref:`building MDPS <doc/models/building_mdps:Transition Matrix>`, we used the `SparseMatrixBuilder` to create a matrix with a custom row grouping.
 In this example, we use the numpy library.

 In the beginning, we create a numpy array that will be used to build the transition matrix of our model.::